SwedbankPay/developer.swedbankpay.com/_includes/fee-discount.md

 ## Fees And Discounts

  If you want to add fees or discounts to your payment order, this can be done by include them as `orderItems` in your request.
+The feature is currently available for **Invoice**, **Installment Account** and **Monthly Payments**.

  Use positive amounts for fees and negative amounts for discounts.
 Remember that the sum of the `orderItems` must match the total payment order amount.

  Restricting the fee or discount to certain payment methods is also possible.
  Simply add the `restrictedToInstruments` field and which method the fee or